 Some vaccinations need to be given at least 2 weeks before you travel to allow the vaccines to work.

 You will be required to pay in full for your non-NHS travel vaccines on the day of your appointment.
-We currently only accept cash or a cheque.
+We currently accept cash/cheques or card payments.

-A course of non-NHS travel vaccines can cost from £120 - 200 so please remember to bring money to the practice when you have your initial consultation.
+A course of non-NHS travel vaccines can cost between £120 - 200 so please remember to bring money to the practice when you have your initial consultation.